slevithan/oniguruma-to-es/README.md

 <details>
   <summary>More details</summary>

-Using a higher limit is not a problem if needed.
-Although there can be a performance cost (generally small unless exacerbating an existing problem with superlinear backtracking), there is no effect on regexes that don't use recursion.
+Using a high limit is not a problem if needed.
+Although there can be a performance cost (minor unless it's exacerbating an existing issue with runaway backtracking), there is no effect on regexes that don't use recursion.
 </details>

 ### `optimize`